sassoftware/enlighten-apply/SAS_EM_SGF2015_CCPDS/README.md

 ******************************************************************************/

-Code and materials for my solution to the Spring 2014 Cloudera Data Science Challenge
+Code and materials for a solution to the Spring 2014 Cloudera Data Science Challenge

 ========================